Amdrel/jamiekuppens.com/content/post/building-multi-tenant-applications-on-gae/index.md

 Each of these approaches have their use case and it's not one or the other, in fact a mixture of both approaches can be used.
-For example if your application is a simple public facing web service where the tenants are users, then you may only need to isolate private user data that would never be shared into separate databases, but store user credentials and relational data in a single database for quick access.
+For example if your application is a simple public facing web service where the tenants are users, then you may only need to isolate private user data that would never be shared into separate databases, but store user credentials and relational data in a shared database for quick access.

 ### Availability